A tooth extraction is a procedure to remove a tooth from the gum socket. It is usually done by a general dentist, an oral surgeon, or a periodontist.

 - Your dentist will clean out the gum socket and smooth out the bone that is left.

-- You will be asked to bite down on gauze to stop the bleeding.
+- You will be asked to bite down on a damp piece of gauze to stop the bleeding.

 There are several reasons people have a tooth pulled: